Collection inventory

 Related Material

 A few photographs and other items from the collection have been digitized, as have the covers from many of the Street and Smith dime novel series.
-Please visit SCRC Online, our digital portal to view digitized items.
+Please visit our Digital Collections page to view digitized items.

 Special Collections Research Center also holds complete or near-complete runs of many of the Street and Smith pulp magazines and dime novel series in our Rare Books collection.
-Please refer to the Classic Catalog to locate these items.
+Please refer to Libraries Search to locate these items.

 Dartmouth College and the Library of Congress hold scripts for some Shadow episodes not present in the collection, as follows: